 JCCEO Head Start and Early Head Start is currently taking applications for the 2020 - 2021 School Year.

 We're accepting children from birth to 4 years old.
 Slots are filling up fast at our various centers.
 To apply for JCCEO Head Start and Early Head Start, click the tab below.

 JCCEO LOW INCOME HEATING ENERGY ASSISTANCE PROGRAM

 Click the link below to support JCCEO and our programs.

 Powered by VIA

-The City of Birmingham will launch a new transportation pilot program with VIA - Birmingham On-Demand on December 3rd, 2019 The program will create an additional layer of services for residents in the city by booking a shared ride for a flat-rate fee of $1.50.
+The City of Birmingham has launched a new transportation pilot program with VIA - Birmingham On-Demand on December 3rd, 2019.
+The program will create an additional layer of services for residents in the city by booking a shared ride for a flat-rate fee of $1.50.

 BE A CENSUS TAKER.
 APPLY ONLINE TODAY!